You are here

 Dr. Albrecht Classen, Professor and Undergraduate Advisor

 Dr. Albrecht Classen is University Distinguished Professor and Undergraduate Advisor in the Department of German Studies.
 Dr. Albrecht Classen was born near Bad Hersfeld in Northern Hesse, Germany.
 He studied at the universities of Marburg, Erlangen (Germany), Millersville, PA (USA), Oxford (Great Britain), Salamanca (Spain), Urbino (Italy), and Charlottesville, VA (USA).
 He received his Ph.D. from the University of Virginia in 1986.
 He has a broad range of research interests covering the history of medieval and early modern German and European literature and culture from about 800 to 1800.
-He has published more than 70 scholarly books, critical editions, translations, and textbooks, and 6 poetry volumes of his own (Nov.
-2012).
-He is the editor of Mediaevistik and Humanities- Open Access.Online
+He has published more than 74 scholarly books, critical editions, translations, and textbooks, and 9 poetry volumes of his own (Nov.
+2013).
+He is the editor of Mediaevistik and Humanities- Open Access.Online, and book review editor of Trans-Lit2

 In 2009 he won the Five Star Faculty Award for teaching (only students driven award)